 The seat belt warning light for the front passenger will illuminate if the seat belt is not fastened when the front passenger's seat is occupied.
 For 5 seconds after the ignition switch is in the ON position, the system does not activate the warning light for the front passenger.

-See "SEAT BELTS" in the "1.
-Safety - Seats, seat belts and supplemental restraint system" section for precautions on seat belt usage.
+See "Seat belts" (P.1-11) for precautions on seat belt usage.

 Supplemental air bag warning light